 In 1792, Thunder Mountain became the first peak in the Canadian Rockies to be climbed by a non-native.
 Since then, many others must have followed in his foot steps for there is a trail for much of the way.
 Thunder Mountain attracted my attention when I noticed it from Hwy.
 22.

 To get to the mountain, we drove drove down Hwy.
 22 until we crossed the bridge over Oldman River.
 We took the first right turn after the bridge and followed a gravel road until we reached the north end of the Thunder Mountain.
 We parked at a pull-out on the left side.

-After parking our car we found a trail and headed up it.
+After hiking up a short, steep road, we found a trail and headed up it.
 The trail, however, soon disappeared.
 We bushwhacked for a way before stumbling on another trail.

 The trail took us to a shoulder were we could see the ridge we had to follow, at least to a false summit.
 There was little scrambling and a trail took us right to the summit.